Working Together for a Housed and Healthy Brevard.

 7. Youth homelessness

 During this time, Brevard County spearheaded the development of the federal HOME-American Rescue Plan Act (ARP) Allocation Plan, in partnership with other HOME Consortium entities: the City of Cocoa, City of Melbourne, City of Palm Bay, and the City of Titusville.
-The County engaged the Cloudburst Group as consultants to hold focus groups with County and municipality staff and provider agencies, and to develop the Allocation Plan.
-We tapped into this robust process as well to gain additional learnings and to ensure consistencies as our respective plans were developed.
+The County engaged a consultant to hold focus groups with County and municipality staff and provider agencies, and to develop the Allocation Plan.
+We tapped into this process to gain additional learnings and to ensure consistencies as our plans were developed in conjunction with the County and HOME Consortium cities.

 From all of these conversations, key themes and areas of need began to emerge: